 A review of Low Income and Student with disabilities ELA CAASPP scores and scores on end of year summative STAR Reading test indicate a performance gap in reading fluency between these groups and all students.
 Additionally a review of Math CAASPP scores and summative STAR Math test indicate a performance gap in number sense and math calculation between these groups and all students.
-The district is providing targeted remediation during summer school, with an adult/student ratio of 1 to 5.
+The district is adding targeted remediation during summer school, with an adult/student ratio of 1 to 5.
 During the school day with Title 1 assistance and small group instruction/ 1-1 tutoring from paraprofessionals and after-school tutoring.
-In order to identify the needs of our high needs students at an early age, the district has hired a primary assessment and instruction coach.
-She will perform a baseline assessment on all K-2 students, then assist staff in targeting the specific needs of each child.
+In order to identify the needs of our foster youth, English Learners and low-income students at an early age, the district has hired a primary assessment and instruction coach.
+She will perform a baseline assessment on all unduplicated students in grade K-4, then assist TITLE 1 staff in targeting the specific needs of each child to close the achievement gap.